sgraham/sgraham.github.io/_posts/2021-07-06-engine-no1-and-vote-etf.markdown

-I hadn't heard about Engine No.1 until everyone else did (when they executed on what seemed like a [clever PR stunt](https://www.reuters.com/business/energy/exxon-faces-proxy-fight-launched-by-new-activist-firm-engine-no-1-2020-12-11/) of wrestling away a few board seats [on the Exxon board](https://reenergizexom.com/board-candidates/)).
+I hadn't heard about Engine No.1 until everyone else did (when they executed on what seemed like a [clever PR stunt](https://www.reuters.com/business/energy/exxon-faces-proxy-fight-launched-by-new-activist-firm-engine-no-1-2020-12-11/) of wrestling away a few seats [on the Exxon board](https://reenergizexom.com/board-candidates/)).

 Most of the news briefs made it sound like they'd gotten some